Advertising agency

 An advertising agency, often referred to as a creative agency or an ad agency, is a business dedicated to creating, planning, and handling advertising and sometimes other forms of promotion and marketing for its clients.
 An ad agency is generally independent of the client; it may be an internal department or agency that provides an outside point of view to the effort of selling the client's products or services, or an outside firm.
-An agency can also handle overall marketing and branding strategies promotions for its clients, which may include sales as well.
+An agency can also handle overall marketing and branding strategies and promotions for its clients, which may include sales as well.

 Typical ad agency clients include businesses and corporations, non-profit organizations and private agencies.
 Agencies may be hired to produce television advertisements, radio advertisements, online advertising, out-of-home advertising, mobile marketing, and AR advertising, as part of an advertising campaign.